Skip to Main Content

 Universal life insurance

-Another form of permanent life insurance, universal life insurance is known for its flexibility.
+Another form of permanent life insurance, universal life insurance, is known for its flexibility.
 The premium and death benefit can be adjusted as needs or lifestyles change.
-It also has a cash value component and can come with different investment strategies to help you grow the value of the policy.
+It also has a cash value component with earned interest based on a fixed rate or how indexed accounts perform, depending on the policy.

 Frequently asked questions